olivier3lanc/Scrollio/README.md

 # Scrollshow

-*A jQuery plugin for story telling*
+*A scroll experience tool for story telling*.
+Scrollshow is a jQuery plugin that uses the scroll to reveal the content.

 ## Usage